rbdannenberg/portsmf/README.md

 - extensive editing operations on sequences and tracks
 - conversion to/from binary buffers for archiving, undo/redo, etc.

-Portsmf is a relatively small number of about 9 files, so there is currently no support for building/maintaining Portsmf as a separate library.
-(Contributions are welcome.)
-For now, it is suggested that you simply compile these files along with your application sources.
+Portsmf is a relatively small number of about 9 files, so I recommend simply compiling the files along with your application sources.
+Dan Church contributed updates to Audacities old autoconf-based build system, so you should also be able to build a makefile for dynamic or static libraries with `autoreconf -fi` and `configure`.

 There is a test program in portsmf_test and CMakeLists.txt files to build it as an example.

-You might want to browse through portsmf_test/allegro_test.cpp for examples that use and exercise most of the portsmf functions.
+You might want to browse through `portsmf_test/allegro_test.cpp` for examples that use and exercise most of the portsmf functions.

 Portsmf was created for "note tracks" in Audacity.
 This version is